jmusila/StackOverflow-v1/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 #### Contribution
-Fork the repo, create a PR to this repository's develop.
+Fork the repo, create a PR to this repository's develop branch.